East Coast–West Coast hip-hop rivalry: Since 1997

 After Tupac's death but shortly before Biggie's, rappers from both coasts worked together on Ice Cube's Dangerous Ground soundtrack.
 Later some rappers ridiculed the rivalry like Big Pun – who in his song "You Ain't a Killer" raps "won't even talk that East or West crap" – with Pun himself being an East Coast rapper "heartily embraced" by fans in the West Coast.
 The Game, who is from the West Coast, shouted out "RIP" to both Tupac and the Notorious B.I.G. on "Put You on the Game" ("Another memorial for Makaveli and Big Pop").
+By the time the Jay-Z–Nas feud broke out, the East Coast–West Coast hip-hop rivalry was considered to have been concluded.